cloudsimplus/cloudsimplus/README.md

 package documentation that can be viewed directly on your IDE or at the link provided above.
 Such a package documentation gives a general overview of the classes used to build a cloud simulation.

-A Google Group forum is also available at <https://groups.google.com/group/cloudsim-plus>
+A Google Group forum is also available at <https://groups.google.com/group/cloudsim-plus>.
+See the [publications](#publications) section to access published CloudSim Plus papers.

 <p align="right"><a href="#top">:arrow_up:</a></p>